GiacomoValliPhD/openhdemg/docs/api_plotemg.md

 Description
 -----------
-This module contains all the functions used to visualise the emg file, the MUs properties or to save figures.
+This module contains all the functions used to visualise the content of the imported EMG file, the MUs properties or to save figures.

 <br/>